kelliekel/anyapp/README.md

 # anyapp
-A simple framework for any app
+A simple framework for any (angular) app

 # Table of contents